 – How often will it need to be watered?
 (Again, think about your climate.
 And think about your busy lifestyle — how much watering do you have time for?)
 How will your garden work into your summer vacation schedule?

-And there are loads of other plants that do well in container gardens, like carrots, strawberries, edible flowers, onions, eggplant, and bell peppers.
+And there are loads of other plants that do well in container gardens, like cucumbers, chiles, tomatoes, rosemary, thyme, mint, basil, chamomile, lettuce, potatoes, carrots, strawberries, edible flowers, onions, eggplant, and bell peppers.
 In fact, if the pot is deep enough you could theoretically plant almost anything in a container.

 The beauty of container gardens is that practically anything can turn into a pot for a plant.
-Secret #2: I say pot, but almost any kind of container will work.
-I’ve seen old metal washtubs, plastic laundry baskets, wood crates, tires, wine barrels, and other snazzy boxes and colorful containers — all used successfully as planters.
+Secret #2: It doesn’t have to be an official garden pot, almost any kind of container will work.
+You can see old metal washtubs, plastic laundry baskets, wood crates, tires, wine barrels, and other snazzy boxes and colorful containers — all used successfully as planters.
 Choose what you like best and suits your taste.

 There are a few other considerations to think about when choosing a container.
 If you live somewhere windy, you might want to purchase a pot that is heavy and sturdy with a base that is wider than the top so it doesn’t tip over.

-Terracotta is a long-time favorite, but sometimes I turn to plastic because it’s (almost) indestructible and lighter to lift.
+Terracotta is a long-time favorite, but sometimes plastic is a better option, because it’s (almost) indestructible and lighter to lift.
 If you don’t have a space with full sun, and the plants need to be moved around, smaller containers (or larger ones on casters) will be your best best.

 Also keep in mind that vegetables need deeper pots in order to develop a really strong root system.
 Deeper pots = more soil.
 Bring a calculator along with you when shopping for supplies so you can easily calculate how many quarts to buy or how many cubic feet that equals.

-Some herbs will have long roots as well, but can usually tolerate shallower pots usually.
-Lettuces and cabbages are often pretty as well as edible, and can tolerate shallower planters as well.
+Some herbs will have long roots as well, but can usually tolerate shallower pots.
+Lettuces and cabbages can tolerate shallower planters as well.

 Frankly, you just kind of have to ask and look around a bit for advice on specific plants.

 Also, now is a good time to start mentioning drainage.
 Most pots come with good drainage systems built in.
-If not, you can easily drill or punch holes in the bottom to allow for that — we’ll talk more about the importance of drainage in a minute.
+If not, you can easily drill or punch holes in the bottom to allow for that — more on that in a minute.
 Also, the holes allow enough oxygen to reach the roots, which is another essential for optimal root health.

 Okay.
 You’ve selected your plants and containers, now it’s time to talk about the essentials that all plants need.